 Does LuxSci support these security protocols?

 SSL/TLS form the basis of client-server security used by LuxSci for all of its services.
-Our web servers do not support SSL v3.0 and do support TLS v1.2 and our web sites are protected against the BEAST and POODLE attacks.
+Our web servers do not support SSL v3.0 and do support TLS v1.2; our web sites are protected against the BEAST and POODLE attacks.
 We use only strong, NIST-recommend ciphers for compliance reasons.
 We offer a variety of ports for connecting securely to POP, IMAP, and SMTP over both port- and protocol-based encryption methods in addition to the standard insecure ports, and we offer them free of charge.
 LuxSci also offers MySQL, LDAP and WebMail over SSL and provides SSL for web hosting clients.

 To ensure the integrity and security of your data, LuxSci strongly recommends taking advantage of our secure capabilities, such as enforced use of PGP, S/MIME, TLS, and email Escrow protocols.